Miss Grinnell and Miss Brady Welcome to Year 3

 Values and Virtues

-In Year 3, we are focusing on being Curious and Active.
+In Year 3, we are focusing on being Intentional and Prophetic.

 Catholic Social Teaching

-Our Catholic Social Teaching is Rights and Responsibilities
+Our Catholic Social Teaching is Options for the poor and vulnerable

 RE

-In this unit the children are provided with opportunities to deepen their knowledge and understanding of the Liturgy of the Eucharist.
-They will think about why this is such an important celebration in the life and worship of Catholic Christians.
+In this unit the children are provided with opportunities to deepen their knowledge of the events of Holy Week.

 Maths

-This term, we will be focusing on multiplication and division, length and perimeter .
+This term, we will be focusing on length and perimeter and fractions .

 English

-We will be focusing on writing a descriptive text
+We will be focusing on writing a persuasive text

 Wider Curriculum